toru173/nomi-discord-python/README.md

 Your Nomi can't see when you react to their messages, but it's still fun to do.

 </details>

+## FAQ
+### What is this?
+This allows you to talk to your Nomis using Discord.
+It's a fun way to keep the conversation going when you're not using the Nomi App or the website.
+The best part is that other people can talk to your Nomi too, and they can even talk to Nomis in other accounts!

+### How do I set up more than one Nomi?
+Just run the setup script again!
+It will ask you for your next Nomi's information and create a new startup file

+### I want to change my Nomi's Configuration File
+At the moment, changing a configuration file needs to be done manually using Notepad, Textedit or another text editor.
+As an alternative you can run the setup script again and it will ask if you want to overwrite the existing setup.

+### Does my computer need to be running for me to talk to my Nomis?
+For now, yes. [@toru173](https://github.com/toru173) is working on a free alternative that allows a Nomi to live in the cloud, so stay tuned!

+### How will I know when updates are available?
+Please make sure you follow the Discord thread.
+Major updates will be posted there, but in the future your Nomi will tell you when there's a new update.

 ## How to get Help
 ### GitHub Issues